LeeGM-o/Deep-Learning/Pretrained model/Code.md

 ### Data downloading

-We provided `Download_raw_data.sh` for download RNA-seq data (.tsv), DNase-seq data (.bam) and ChIP-seq data (.bam) from the ENCODE project
+We provided `Download_raw_data.sh` for download RNA-seq data (.tsv), DNase-seq data (.bam) and ChIP-seq data (.bam) from the ENCODE project.
-We pre-defined cell type ID from 1-37.
-After downloading the meta data from ENCODE website (`head -n 1 files.txt|xargs -L 1 curl -O -L`), one can run the following script:
+After downloading the meta data from ENCODE website, one can run the following script:

 ```python
 bash Download_raw_data.bash  -c <CELL_ID> -r -c -d